Version 1 – Seamless

 7. GLUE THE ENDS TOGETHER

-Apply neoprene glue to each end of the main piece (right side and left side) and wait a few minutes for the solvent to evaporate to glue the pieces together.
-Then do the same thing to glue the bottom flap.
-This will prevent the coins from escaping!
+Apply neoprene glue to each end of the main piece (right reverse side and left front side) and wait a few minutes for the solvent to evaporate before gluing the pieces together.
+Then do the same to glue the lower flap.
+This will prevent coins from escaping!

-To ensure you don't lose any change, we recommend adding two rivets to the front of your leather card holder/coin purse.
+To ensure you don't lose any coins, we recommend attaching 2 rivets to the front of the leather card holder/wallet.
 The holes are indicated on the pattern.

-If you don't have a mounting kit : screw in Chicago screws instead of rivets and put a collar button in place of the snap fastener.
+If you don't have a setting tool kit: screw in Chicago screws instead of rivets and use a collar button instead of the snap button.

-If the crust side of your leather is not very pretty , you can stick, with double-sided tape, a piece of fabric on the central part of the card holder / purse.
+If the flesh side of your leather isn't very attractive, you can use double-sided tape to glue a piece of fabric onto the central part of the card holder/wallet.

-Also discover our leather cutouts for making an envelope pouch.
+Discover our leather cut-outs to make an envelope pouch.

 Width: 20 cm